Debian 10, Cloud-init and static IP addresses

 generates that file).

-to install packages and do other things using cloud-init
+to install packages and do other things using cloud-init, so before the

 I tried different things: